Does it matter who files first?

-There are generally no legal consequences if you date while the case is still pending.
-Practically, however, if you start a new relationship it may inflame things and make your spouse “dig in” and fight harder.
-Additionally, if you expose your children to the new relationship it may confuse and upset them.
+It’s not a problem if you date while the case is still pending.
+But if you start a new relationship it may make your spouse dig in and fight harder.
+Also, if you expose your children to the new relationship it may confuse and upset them.
 Generally, we advise clients who want to date to be discreet and don’t involve the children with the new person in your life.

 What is the difference between joint and sole custody?

-Effective January 1, 2016, the concept of “child custody” was abolished.
-Now, rather than orders of child custody, parents will be allocated decision making rights and parenting time.
-Within 120 days of the beginning of the case, the parents are to submit, either jointly or separately, a parenting plan.
+Our State abandoned the concept of “child custody” in 2016.
+Now, rather than orders of child custody, parents are to submit, either jointly or separately, a parenting plan.
 At a minimum, the plan is to include:

 - allocation of decision-making responsibilities;

 - provisions for the child’s living arrangements and parenting time for each parent;